 To launch a Snap Game or Snap Mini:

 - Swipe right to the Friends screen.

 - Tap on a Chat or Group Chat.

 - Tap the Rocket icon to open the Game Drawer.

-- Tap on a game to start playing.
+- Tap on a game or Mini to start using it.